Timothy C. Hain, MD

-- Rassekh, C. H. and L. A. Harker (1992), in a survey based study, studied patients with classic Meniere's disease, patients with vestibular Meniere's disease, and a normal control group.
+- Rassekh, C. H. and L. A. Harker (1992), in a survey based study of about 100 patients in total, they studied patients with classic Meniere's disease, patients with vestibular Meniere's disease, and a normal control group.
 The percentages of the respondents who met "predetermined criteria for migraine" in the three groups were 22%, 81%, and 33%.
 As only 14% of the entire population has Migraine in large studies, and this study reported 33%, this study's criteria were almost certainly too loose.
 Furthermore, survey studies perform very poorly in identifying Meniere's disease.
 Neverthless, it does point out a likely association between "vestibular Menieres", and Migraine.

 - Taylor, R. L., A. S. Zagami, et al. (2012) reported that VEMPs and calorics, specifically the 0.5/1 kHz frequency ratio, 0.5 kHz asymmetry ratio and caloric test combined, separated MD from VM with a sensitivity of 90.0% and specificity of 70.0%.
 We are dubious -- we would think that VEMPs and calorics are covariates of ear damage.

-- Ghavami et al (2018) reported that Meniere's patients who failed duiretics responded very positively to migraine prevention medications.
+- Ghavami et al (2018) reported in this study of 27 patients that Meniere's patients who failed duiretics responded very positively to migraine prevention medications.
 Comment: Although a small study, this work contributes to the general idea that when Meniere's patients are doing poorly, it makes sense to treat for Migraine before going to last resort type treatment.